jennynguyenoberg/assignment2-javascript-frameworks/README.md

 * ✅ Make sure all the dates and times has a nice formatting that "everyone" can understand.
 * ✅ Add a function that also creates a plain, runnable html-file (index.html) in addition to the index.md file.
 Include relevant markup and styling.
 * ✅ Create a public GitHub repo (if you haven't already, or a private repo but by also inviting me as a contributor) and "upload" your code.
+* ✅ BONUS: Add a unit test for some part of the assignment (in addition to the example I showed during class)